THE COMPLETE GUIDE

 If you don't qualify for public aid or scholarships, you can always look for funding independently.
 This means that you can search for a part-time job to combine with your studies or you can look into private loans.

 This type of financing comes usually from private companies that can offer you a loan in exchange for an interest rate.
 Since EU/EEA students are eligible for collegegeldkrediet (the tuition fee loan), which currently has a very attractive interest rate determined based on the duration and amount of your loan, private aid is usually for non-EA/EEA citizens.

 If you are interested in a private loan, contact your university to request more information on partnerships with institutions from your country that provide such loans.

 Costs of living and student budgeting

-Whether you're funding yourself or receiving aid, it's always important to be aware of what expenses you'll have to deal with and prepare yourself for those.
+Whether you're funding yourself or receiving aid, it's always important to be aware of what expenses you'll have to deal with and how to prepare yourself for them.
 Learning how to budget is an important first step.

 Costs of living

 Aside from your tuition fees, it is important to be aware of your other living costs.
 Living costs can cover a broad spectrum of things, from rent to food to textbooks.
 Your living costs could include: